Leong Yew Koh: Resistance activities in Malaya

 Through the ensuing Japanese Malayan campaign during the World War II, Leong is the leader of the Malayan Kuomintang-guerrilla branch of the Overseas Chinese Anti-Japanese Army (OCAJA) in Perak where the group controlled the upper portion of the Perak River Valley.
 After the war ended and subsequent Japanese surrender, a negotiation was held between him and the British Malayan authorities where he agreed for the OCAJA under his authority being absorbed into the national Special Constabulary in 1947 to fight alongside the British against the Communist-influenced Malayan National Liberation Army (MNLA).

 Later and final years

 Political career in Malaya

 On 27 February 1949, Tan Cheng Lock founded the Malayan Chinese Association (MCA) along with Leong and Colonel H. S. Lee.
 Leong became the first Secretary-General of MCA.

-He was appointed as the Yang di-Pertua Negeri of Malacca on 31 August 1957, and served until 30 August 1959.
+He was appointed the Yang di-Pertua Negeri of Malacca on 31 August 1957, and served until 30 August 1959.
 In 1958, he was awarded a federal title of Tun, bestowed by DYMM Seri Paduka Baginda Yang di-Pertuan Agong of Malaya.
-He was then appointed as the Justice Minister of Malaya in 1959.
+He was then appointed the Justice Minister of Malaya in 1959.
 He died on 12 January 1963 in Petaling Jaya, Selangor.

-He was the first Chinese to be appointed as the Yang di-Pertua Negeri in any of the Malayan states.
-As of 2015, he is considered as the only Chinese ever appointed as the Yang di-Pertua Negeri in any of the Malaysian states.
+He was the first and only Chinese to be appointed the Yang di-Pertua Negeri in any of the Malayan states.